 The design of high quality, beautiful and sustainable buildings and places will be supported.
-To support all those involved in the design process (applicants, decision makers, communities), the design of new development should be informed by and retain and enhance the defining characteristics of the Settlement Focus Area of Colne (as set out in the Colne Neighbourhood Development Plan Design Code) within which it is situated.
+The design of new development should be informed by and retain and enhance the defining characteristics of the Settlement Focus Area of Colne (as set out in the Colne Neighbourhood Development Plan Design Code) within which it is located.

-Applicants will be expected to demonstrate how a development proposal has taken account of, and been designed to incorporate, the recommended Design Code elements (matrix) for each Settlement Focus Area (Figure 7).
-This would not preclude innovative or contemporary design, where such design can be shown to respond to and provide a contemporary design solution that complements and reinforces local character in that Settlement Focus Area.
+Development proposals should demonstrate how they have been designed to incorporate the recommended Design Code elements (matrix) for each Settlement Focus Area (Figure 7).
+Innovative or contemporary design will be supported where it can be shown that they provide a contemporary design solution that complements and reinforces local character in the relevant Settlement Focus Area.